Orchid's team of genetic experts has developed a genetic risk score (GRS) for Alzheimer's disease.

 Validation in UK Biobank.
 In the UK Biobank, cases were identified using self-reported Alzheimer's disease (UK Biobank field 20002) relevant ICD-9/ICD-10 diagnosis.
 Because the discovery GWAS data included samples from the UK Biobank, to validate we tested the performance of the GRS on the set of samples not included in that study: participants who did not have a known parental status of Alzheimer's disease.
 See our supplementary table for full details.
 In the validation, the prevalence of Alzheimer's disease increased with GRS.
 We restricted our analysis to self-reported British white individuals whose genetic ancestry matched their self-identification.
-With our phenotype definition there were 2547 cases of Alzheimer's disease and 405,973 controls.
+With our phenotype definition there were 452 cases of Alzheimer's disease and 45,909 controls.

 Identification of individuals at 10-11 times the baseline risk of Alzheimer's disease

 individuals in the 99th percentile of genetic risk develop Alzheimer's disease at 10.6 times the baseline rate.
-The odds ratio for individuals in the 99th percentile was 7.1.
+The odds ratio for individuals in the 99th percentile was 11.7.
 Baseline rate is the prevalence of the disease in the entire reference population.